-- 5.1 The Council has approved and published on the Council's web-site a set of values which underpin the work of the Council. - 5.2 As required by the Localism Act 2011, the Council has adopted a Code of Conduct for Members.
-The Council has also put in place other protocols relating to the way in which Members should conduct themselves in carrying out their work as Councillors, notably the Planning Protocol for Members and the Member and officer Protocol.
+5.1 The Council has approved and published on the Council's web-site a set of values which underpin the work of the Council.

+- 5.2 As required by the Localism Act 2011, the Council has adopted a Code of Conduct for Members.
+The Council has also put in place other protocols relating to the way in which Members should conduct themselves in carrying out their work as Councillors, notably the Planning Protocol for Members and the Member and Officer Protocol.
 The Council has an approved Code of Conduct for Employees together with a number of policies and procedures which regulate how Council officers should discharge their duties.
-Observance of such policies and procedures by Council employees is ensured through management overview and, if necessary, the disciplinary process. - 5.3 The Council has retained a Standards Committee with a strong independent representation to consider complaints that Members may have contravened the Council's Code of Conduct for Members.
-The Standards Committee is constituted as an advisory committee reporting to the Governance and Audit Committee.
-Although meetings of the Committee were scheduled for the 2014/15 municipal year no such meetings took place as there was no business for the Committee to transact apart from consideration in April
+Observance of such policies and procedures by Council employees is ensured through management overview and, if necessary, the disciplinary process. - 5.3 There were prominent changes to the Council's Standards regime in 2016/17.
+For reasons of efficiency, the Standards Committee was dissolved and its functions transferred to the Governance and Audit Committee.
+A procedure for the administration of Code of Conduct Complaints was introduced which sets out the rights and obligations of both the complainant and Member during the complaints process.
+A further process setting out the criteria for the granting of dispensations has also been introduced.
+In the period between 1 April 2016 and 31 March 2017 there were seven complaints received by the Monitoring Officer alleging breaches of the code of conduct by Members of which none were upheld.
+All of the complaints were either dismissed without recourse to an investigation or settled without need for a formal determination. - 5.4 The Standards Framework working group is being reconvened in June 2017 to review the current provisions in the constitution requiring Members to disclose Affected Interests in the Register of Interests and at Meetings.
+The recommendations of that Group will be included in next years Statement